Why is being ready for pregnancy so important?

 Yes.
 The more fit you are, the easier your pregnancy and delivery may be.
-But if you exercise too much, it can make getting pregnant harder.
-And overdoing it once you're pregnant can be dangerous.
-If you haven't been exercising, start before you get pregnant.
+However, if you exercise too much, it can make getting pregnant harder.
+Overdoing it once you’re pregnant can be dangerous.
+If you haven’t been exercising, start before you get pregnant.
 While you are pregnant, you can probably keep up a light exercise program.
 Walking every day is good exercise.
 Talk to your doctor about an exercise plan that is best for you.

 Do I need to change my habits?

 Alcohol.
-Drinking during pregnancy can cause fetal alcohol syndrome (FAS).
-FAS can lead to many birth defects, including mental problems, slow growth, defects of the face and a head that is too small.
-Doctors do not know how much alcohol it takes to cause FAS, so it is important to avoid alcohol completely during your pregnancy.
+Drinking during pregnancy can cause fetal alcohol spectrum disorder (FASD).
+FASD can lead to many birth defects, including mental problems, slow growth, defects of the face, and a head that is too small.
+Doctors do not know how much alcohol it takes to cause FASD, so it is important to avoid alcohol completely during your pregnancy.

 Am I around things at work or at home that could be harmful?

 There are certain materials that a woman who is pregnant should avoid.
-Some dangers include radiation, heavy metals like lead, copper and mercury, carbon disulfide, acids and anesthetic gases.
-The radiation from computer screens doesn't seem to be harmful.
+Some dangers include:

 Talk with your doctor about your workplace and home environments to find out if there are any dangers.
 If anything could harm your baby at work, you may be able to use special clothing or equipment to protect your baby, or you may be able to get a short-term transfer before and during pregnancy.